renke/import-sort/README.md

 The `import-sort` library is basically the heart that powers `import-sort-cli` and `atom-import-sort` and should be used if you want to integrate it with other environments.

+# Ignoring files

+Sometimes the imports in a certain file should not be sorted.
+To prevent `import-sort` from sorting a particular file, just add `// import-sort-ignore` or `/* import-sort-ignore */` to your file.
+Anwhere in the file is fine.

 # Dealing with comments